kitajusSus/MachineLearning-course-by-AndrewNg-main/README.md

 When you're using the squared error cost function with linear regression, the cost function will always be a convex function.
 This means it’s shaped like a bowl and has a single global minimum.
 Because of this property, gradient descent is guaranteed to converge to this global minimum, as long as the learning rate **α** is chosen properly.

+# Running gradient descent

+Gradient descent is an iterative optimization algorithm used to find the minimum of a function.
+In the context of linear regression, this function is the cost function which measures the difference between the predicted values and the actual values.

+## How it works:
+- Initialization: We start with an initial guess for the parameters (slope, w, and y-intercept, b) of the linear equation.
+- Calculate the gradient: The gradient points in the direction of the steepest ascent of the cost function at the current point.
+- Update parameters: We update the parameters in the opposite direction of the gradient, taking a small step towards the minimum of the cost function.
+This step size is determined by the learning rate.
+- Repeat: Steps 2 and 3 are repeated until the algorithm converges to a minimum or a maximum number of iterations is reached.
+- Mathematical representation:
+The linear equation is represented as:

+$y = wx + b$
+The cost function (often mean squared error) is:

+$J(w, b) = 1/2m * Σ(y_pred - y_actual)^2$
+where:

+m is the number of training examples
+$y_pred$ is the predicted value
+$y_actual$ is the actual value
+The gradient descent update rule is:

+$w = w - α * ∂J/∂w$
+$b = b - α * ∂J/∂b$
+where:

+$α$ is the learning rate
+## Batch Gradient Descent
+In batch gradient descent, the gradients are computed using all the training examples in the dataset.
+This ensures that the updates are made in the direction that minimizes the overall cost function.

+**Advantages**:

+- Guarantees convergence to the global minimum for convex cost functions.
+- Provides a good understanding of the optimization process.

+**Disadvantages**:

+Can be computationally expensive for large datasets.